 Each year students are encouraged to participate in extra curricular workshops with visiting professionals and performance opportunities.
-They can rehearse their class work or create new work at break times and join in with different projects during lunch and after school including creating contemporary dance works and street dance.
+They can rehearse their class work or create new work at break times and join in with different projects during lunch and after school.

 Dance in Action

 ‘Working with the Brakenhale Dance department and its exceptionally highly motivated students has been a rewarding experience.
-Never before have I been involved with a teaching faculty so passionate for the pupils dance education.
+Never before have I been involved with a teaching faculty so passionate for the students’ dance education.
 The dance department are an asset to Brakenhale; a department I will continue to support in my choreographic career.
 It is very evident that Head of Dance, Miss Haley, is successfully facilitating a well devised programme helping to train a new generation of dancing excellence.’
 Luke Brown, Artsitic Director of Luke Brown Dance Company